books in english

-Postcards from Beyond Reality: Michael Daniels’s Selected Poems
+Postcards from Beyond Reality: The Selected Poems of Michael Daniels

 Originally published in Croatian as Razglednice s one strane stvarnosti - Odabrane pjesme Michaela Danielsa by Hrvatska akademija znanosti i umjetnosti, Forum, mjesečnik razreda za književnost Hrvatske akademije znanosti i umjetnosti, Year XXXXII.
 Book LXXIV.
 No. 1-3.
 Zagreb, Spring 2003, ISSN 0015-8445.
 Unpublished in English.

 In a cocktail of melancholy, sorrow, hunger, desire and a love for life, Michael Daniels’ poetry is a fine mixture of Rimbaud’s, Shakespeare’s, and Jim Carroll’s.
 While giving a nod to these great poetic role models, Daniels’ poetry remains peculair, recognizable and unique.